epfl-lara/stainless/core/src/sphinx/limitations.rst

 Algebraic data types are assumed to be arbitrarily large.
 In any given execution, there will be actual bounds on the total available memory.
-The program could crash without a memory error when trying to allocate another value of algebraic data type.
+The program could thus crash with an out-of-memory error when trying to allocate another value of algebraic data type.

 For a safety critical application you may wish to resort to tail-recursive programs only, and also write preconditions